Veterans Major Capital Works Grant Program

 For Minor Capital Works, unincorporated organisations may arrange for an incorporated organisation to act as an auspice on their behalf.

-See (Auspice Form) for auspice responsibilities.
 Applications for Major Capital Works cannot be auspiced.
+See our Auspice form for auspice responsibilities:

 The Veterans Capital Works Minor and Major Grant programs will not fund: